List of Fabrics Used in Shirt Manufacturing

 12. Kashmir silk:

 It is a silk fabric produced in plain weave.
-The motifs used here which are the characteristics of Kashmir silk.
+The motifs used here are the characteristics of Kashmir silk.

 13. Royal oxford cloth:

-Royal oxford cloth is not at all similar as pinpoint oxford or oxford cloth.
+Royal oxford cloth is not at all similar to pinpoint oxford or oxford cloth.
 Royal oxford cloth is a dressy fabric with a distinctive shine and texture which has a more prominent weave than broadcloth or pinpoint fabric.